Master of Science in Applied Economics (Online), M.S.A.E.

 The GRE requirement may be waived at the discretion of the Program Director for applicants holding a graduate degree in a quantitative field.

-The deadline for completed applications for fall semester admissions is May 1st with decisions being made on or before June 1st.
+The deadline for completed applications for fall semester admission is May 1st with decisions being made on or before June 1st.
 Applications for spring semester are due by October 1st with decisions being made on or before October 15th.
-Applications completed after the deadline will be considered at the discretion of the program director.
+Applications completed after the deadline will be considered at the discretion of the Program Director.

 Priority: October 1*